 You cannot integrate two or more report server instances that share the same report server database with different stand-alone server deployments of SharePoint Foundation 2010 or SharePoint Server 2010.
 Doing so will eventually cause data corruption in the back-end report server database.

 You can install all server components and application databases for both technologies on a single computer.
 This deployment configuration is useful if you are evaluating the software or developing custom applications that include Reporting Services in SharePoint integrated mode.

 This deployment is the simplest to configure.
 Because all the components are installed on the same computer, it also uses the least amount of licenses.
 Specifically, Reporting Services and the Database Engine can be installed as a single licensed copy of SQL Server.
-In addition, Reporting Services can connect directly to the local instance of the SharePoint product or technology.
-For more information about this deployment configuration, see How to: Configure SharePoint Integration on a Stand-alone Server.
+In addition, Reporting Services can connect directly to the local instance of the SharePoint product.
+For more information about this deployment configuration, see How to: Install and Configure SharePoint Integration on a Stand-alone Server.

 Distributed Server Deployments

 A distributed server deployment uses multiple computers, where each computer hosts a single server component.
 You might use this deployment configuration if you want better performance for processing complex reports or large datasets for a small organization or workgroup.

 This deployment configuration requires some advanced planning.
 You must decide which accounts to use for specific services and how the connections will be configured.
 You might also need to purchase additional copies of the software if you want to install server components on multiple computers.

 For more information about which service accounts to use, see Plan for administrative and service accounts (Windows SharePoint Services) on MSDN, and How to: Configure a Service Account for Reporting Services.
 For instructions on how to configure a distributed server deployment, see How to: Install and Configure SharePoint Integration on Multiple Servers.

 The following illustration shows components for a two-computer deployment.